Achievement

 Academic success

-James - now studying Medicine at Monash University
+James - now completing his Honours year in Medicine at Monash University

 “We had a number of success stories from my year group – some of my friends are studying things like Engineering, Veterinary Science, Actuarial Studies, Law, and Physiotherapy.
 The relationship I had with my teachers was incredibly critical to my success.
 They were invested in me, checked up on me regularly, and cared about my academic success and me as a person.
 I put in lots of hard work but the AST results of our year group also made a difference.
 Huge thank you to my teachers who helped and supported me, and to my friends who competed with me and motivated me to do my best.
 I’m incredibly happy with my results!”